Navigating health reform

 Medicare Disproportionate Share Hospital (DSH) payments

 There are three factors that go into determining the “75 percent pool” of dollars, which are distributed among DSH hospitals.
-CMS proposes that for FY 2020, Factor 1 will total roughly $12.65 billion.
-CMS is proposing that Factor 2 for FY 2020 will be 67.14 percent.
-As such, the FY 2020 uncompensated care amount translates into roughly $8.5 billion (Factor 1 x 0.6714).
+CMS finalized that for FY 2020, Factor 1 will total roughly $12.437 billion, and that Factor 2 for FY 2020 will be 67.14 percent.
+As such, the FY 2020 uncompensated care amount translates into roughly $8.435 billion (Factor 1 x 0.6714).
 For Factor 3, CMS is fully transitioning to using Worksheet S-10s to determine hospital-specific uncompensated care numbers.
-Instead of the previous three years of various data and Worksheet S-10, CMS proposes to use only either Worksheet S-10 data from FY 2015 cost reports or FY 2017 to calculate Factor 3 in the FY 2020 methodology.
+Instead of the previous three years of various data and Worksheet S-10, CMS finalized using only Worksheet S-10 data from FY 2015 cost reports to calculate Factor 3 in the FY 2020 methodology.

-Key take-away: Worksheet S-10 is becoming increasingly important and has a direct impact on payments.
+Key take-away: Worksheet S-10 has become increasingly important and has a direct impact on payments.

 Graduate medical education (GME) at critical access hospitals (CAHs)

-Based on stakeholder feedback and reviewing statutory authority, CMS proposes to modify its policy related to GME resident training at CAHs so that a hospital could include residents training in a CAH in its FTE count as long as the nonprovider setting requirements are met.
-CMS specifically states: “We believe that, to the extent possible, in accordance with current statutory language, it is important to support residency training in rural and underserved areas, including residency training at CAHs.”
+Based on stakeholder feedback and reviewing statutory authority, CMS finalized modifying its policy related to GME resident training at CAHs so that a hospital could include residents training in a CAH in its FTE count as long as the nonprovider setting requirements are met.
 Therefore, a CAH can be considered a nonprovider setting for direct GME and IME payment purposes, effective for cost reporting periods beginning October 1, 2019.
-CMS does not propose to change policy with respect to CAHs incurring the costs of training residents.
+CMS did not change policy with respect to CAHs incurring the costs of training residents.
 That is, a CAH may continue to incur the costs of training residents in an approved residency training program(s) and receive payment based on 101 percent of the reasonable costs for these training costs.
-CMS would work closely with HRSA and the Federal Office of Rural Health Policy to communicate the increased regulatory flexibility to CAHs as well as existing residency programs and the options it affords for increasing rural residency training.
-CMS seeks public comments on this proposed policy change.

 Ambulance services policy for CAHs